CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 If the following conditions are met, you may bring another (different) Ringwraith character into play at your Ringwraith's site—such a character is called a "Ringwraith follower."

 > - Your Ringwraith is already in play.
-> - Your Ringwraith is at a Darkhaven **or** he is at the Ringwraith follower's home site.
+> - Your Ringwraith is at a Haven **or** he is at the Ringwraith follower's home site.
 > - You have the card of the additional Ringwraith in your hand.
 > - Your opponent does _not_ have the Ringwraith already in play **and** the Ringwraith has _not_ been eliminated.
 > - You have the card or ability allowing a Ringwraith follower to be played (e.g., _They Ride Together_, The Witch-king's ability).

-A Ringwraith follower must always be under the control of your Ringwraith and may move to non-Darkhaven sites with your Ringwraith.
+A Ringwraith follower must always be under the control of your Ringwraith and may move to non-Haven sites with your Ringwraith.
 Your Ringwraith must use 1 point of direct influence to control each Ringwraith follower.
 Your Ringwraith followers may not be influenced away by your opponent.

 A Ringwraith follower may not use any of its special abilities.
 Uvatha's ability to automatically join another Ringwraith's company is an exception to this.